bloom-works/organ-donation-reform/09_tissues.md

 Changes are urgently needed to increase patient safety and restore public trust in the system.

-### Information sharing between government agencies {#information-sharing-between-government-agencies}
+### Information sharing between government agencies

 To address the fragmented nature of tissue industry regulation, stronger information sharing is needed between FDA, CMS, and HRSA.
 It is crucial to close